-Students must take the resit examinations at the next available opportunity.
-For most students this will be in the next academic session.
+You must take the resit examinations at the next available opportunity.
+For most students this will be in the next academic session - December 2023 and/or April/May 2024.
+There are NO resits for this programme in August.
 Only one resit opportunity will be permitted.
-All reassessment is based on examination results only, even in courses which include assessable coursework.
+All reassessment is based on examination results only, even in courses which include assessable coursework